How we Teach Reading at Wheatlands

-Guided Reading takes place daily in all year groups.
-Guided Reading is a quiet time across the school where children have the opportunity to read twice a week in a guided group with their Teacher and their Teaching Assistant.
+Guided Reading takes place in all year groups.
+Guided Reading is a quiet time across the school where children have the opportunity to read twice a week in a guided group with their teacher and their Teaching Assistant.
 Guided Reading sessions last around 20 to 30 minutes.
 During this time there are a range of reading strategies that are formally taught in KS1:

 1. Blending sounds to read